5 Legitimate Reasons Salespeople Hate CRM

 1. It’s time-consuming

 Sales is a race against the clock.
 You have to exceed your sales quota every month or quarter, beat out your competitors, and close deals before market forces get in the way.
 So spending your precious time constantly updating a needy CRM is a terrible use of your most valuable resource.
-If salespeople could take all the time used to input data into CRMs into efforts that move the needle and close business, the world’s GDP would probably increase by a few points.
+If salespeople could take all the time used to input data into CRMs instead into efforts that move the needle and close business, the world’s GDP would probably increase by a few points.

 2. It needs constant upkeep